Daunus/SatsSpend/README.md

 ## Recommended Spending Wallets

-<a href="https://muun.com/">**Muun Wallet**</a> - iPhone and Android: Bitcoin mainnet/on-chain and Lightning wallet.
-Free and open source, multi-signature, very user-friendly bitcoin and lightning integration.
+<a href="https://phoenix.acinq.co/">**Phoenix Wallet**</a> - iPhone and Android: Bitcoin Lightning wallet (handles on-chain transactions by swapping in/out of Lightning).
+Free and open source, very user-friendly bitcoin and Lightning integration; however, unable to connect to own/chosen node.

 <a href="https://bluewallet.io/">**Blue Wallet**</a> - iPhone and Android: Bitcoin mainnet/on-chain and Lightning wallet.
 Free and open source, single- and multi-signature, coin control features, batch spending, Tor connectivity, able to connect to own/chosen node (for both on-chain and Lightning).